The Man Who Sold the World (album): Side two

 The album's title track has been described by multiple reviewers as "haunting".
 Musically, it is based around a "circular" guitar riff from Ronson.
-The lyrics are cryptic and evocative, being inspired by numerous poems, including "Antigonish" (1899) by William Hughes Mearns.
+The lyrics are cryptic and evocative, inspired by numerous poems, including "Antigonish" (1899) by William Hughes Mearns.
 The narrator has an encounter with a kind of doppelgänger, as suggested in the second chorus where "I never lost control" is replaced with "We never lost control".
 Bowie's vocals are heavily "phased" throughout and contain none of the, in Doggett's words, "metallic theatrics" that are found on the rest of the album.
 The song also features güiro percussion, which Pegg describes as "sinister".
 "The Supermen" prominently reflects the themes of Nietzsche, particularly his theory of Übermensch, or "Supermen".
 Like other tracks on the album, the song is predominantly hard rock.
 It was described by Bowie in 1973 as a "period piece", and later "pre-fascist".

 Cover artwork

-The original 1970 US release of The Man Who Sold the World employed a cartoon-like cover drawing by Bowie's friend Michael J. Weller, featuring a cowboy in front of Cane Hill asylum.
+The original 1970 US release of The Man Who Sold the World featured a cartoon-like cover drawing by Bowie's friend Michael J. Weller, featuring a cowboy in front of Cane Hill asylum.
 Weller, whose friend was a patient there, suggested the idea after Bowie had asked him to create a design that would capture the music's foreboding tone.
 Drawing on pop art styles, he depicted a dreary main entrance block to the hospital with a damaged clock tower.
-For the design's foreground, Weller used a photograph of actor John Wayne to draw a cowboy figure wearing a ten-gallon hat and holding a rifle, which was meant to be an allusion to the song "Running Gun Blues".
+For the design's foreground, Weller used a photograph of the actor John Wayne to draw a cowboy figure wearing a ten-gallon hat and holding a rifle, which was meant to be an allusion to the song "Running Gun Blues".
 Bowie suggested Weller incorporate the "exploding head" signature on the cowboy's hat, a feature he had previously used on his posters while a part of the Arts Lab.
 He also added an empty speech balloon for the cowboy figure, which was intended to include the line "roll up your sleeves and show us your arms"—a pun on record players, guns, and drug use—but Mercury found the idea too risqué and the balloon was left blank.
-According to Pegg, "at this point, [Bowie's] intention was to call the album Metrobolist, a play on Fritz Lang's 1927 film Metropolis; the title remained on the tape boxes even after Mercury had released the LP in America as The Man Who Sold the World".
+Bowie wanted the album titled Metrobolist, a play on Fritz Lang's 1927 film Metropolis, but Mercury changed the title without Bowie's consent to The Man Who Sold the World.